We have gathered here together because we feel there’s nothing better than meat turned over a fire – or at least charcoal or wood pellets.

 - Before heating the grill, apply a light coat of oil only to the ridges of the grill

 - Reduce smoke by going easy on oil and sauces

 - If you have an extractor – use it!

 - Don’t be afraid to flip food often; it ensures food is evenly cooked

 Indoor grilling offers the best of both worlds – the Maillard reaction and wood smoke-flavor.

 Purists may nobly prefer to deny themselves the pleasure until they can get outdoors.
-But the more reasonable and relentlessly grill-happy cheerfully continue to explore ways to get our grill on indoors or out.
+But the more reasonable and relentlessly grill-happy cooks will cheerfully continue to explore ways to get our grill on indoors or out.

 If you have any further tips on how to grill indoors that we’ve not covered, please feel free to share those tips with us in the comment section below.